 So why is rice milk a healthy alternative to milk and other milk alternatives?
 Well for starters, rice milk is generally low in calories.
 One cup (~225ml) of rice milk generally contains around 120 calories per serving.
 That is the same amount of calories as contained in an eight ounce cup of 2 percent cow’s milk.

 While rice milk tends to be higher in carbohydrates when compared to other milk alternatives, they are the kind of carbs that give you an energy boost and break down fast during the course of a day.
 Rice milk contains about 6 grams of fat per eight ounce serving, cow’s milk contains around 22 grams of fat per eight ounce serving.
-If you are striving for
+If you are striving for weight loss, try replacing your usual one cup of cow’s milk with a cup of rice milk.

 How to make rice milk